ula-aca/ula-aca-plugins/packages/connection/README.md

 # Universal Ledger Agent - Aries Cloudagent Connection Plugin

 This package handles everything that has to do with establishing and maintaining connections.
-It has classes to perform connection related actions aswell as to listen for connection connection events.
+It has classes to perform connection related actions aswell as to listen for connection events.

 > **ATTENTION**: Relative to the ACA-Py Swagger API, this package handles everything related to the `/connections` endpoint.
 Thus it also handles TrustPing and BasicMessage functionality.
 The groups shown in the Swagger Web Interface can be misleading.